 As the third most populous city in the whole United Kingdom, Glasgow is rich in beauty and attractions.
 Top tourist attractions of Glasgow are so various that every visitor will surely find some of them interesting.
 From fabulous art galleries that will make artists delighted and historic landmarks that will make every history or architecture fans fall in love with, to even marvelous soccer stadiums and teams with a worldly known history that every soccer fan will pray to visit them.
 There are several things that make a visit to the fourth most visited city in the UK a top target for every tourist’s bucket list.

-Situated on the River Clyde, Glasgow has a brilliant history through the history.
-There are some items remaining from the Roman Empire in the city museum, as well as various buildings from medieval era.
+Situated on the River Clyde, Glasgow has a brilliant history throughout history.
+There are some items remaining from the Roman Empire in the city museum, as well as various buildings from the medieval era.
 Glasgow was known as the second city of the British Empire during the Victorian Era.
-Due to its adjacency with the River Clyde, it has become a famous pioneer city in shipbuilding and marine engineering industry.
+Due to its adjacency with the River Clyde, it has become a famous pioneer city in the shipbuilding and marine engineering industry.